1Krypt0/old-website/content/resume.md

 - Microsoft SQL Server - DBMS used to store the information.
 - HTML with Razor Templating Engine - Views and presentation of the information.
 - CSS and JavaScript - Visual styling and animations in the presented page.

+## Database and Web Applications Laboratory - Full Stack Web Developer

+#### From November 2021 to January 2021

+#### Description

+In the project assigned, we had to create a social network from scratch, while following an agile development process and going through every single possible artifact, from user stories, database design, mockups and even prototypes.

+It was the first full scale project we had, and I discovered that a lot of work goes to every stage of the process.
+Also, we used a framework for the first time, and I learned about most of the abstractions an MVC framework offers.
+Also, it was the first time we worked in a more structured style, with specific features being developed at specific times, which helped to understand the main priorities in the development cycle.

+The end result was a functioning social network deployed in a remote host, with a working database and even some integrations with 3rd party APIs.
+This was the project that really made me appreciate web development and enjoy it a lot.

+#### Technologies used

+- Laravel - The PHP framwork used for developing most of the application.
+Using the built-in ORM and SSR engine, it made development seamless
+- PostgresSQL - DBMS used to store the information, created remotely in a Docker container and managed with the Laravel ORM.
+- HTML with Blade Templating Engine - Views and presentation of the information, with SSR.
+- Bootstrap - Styling framework used to aid in development of a good-looking web app
+- Javascript - Used in small bits to make some of the information fetching dynamic, instead of having to refresh the pages everytime.

+## Capstone Project - Front-end Developer

+#### From March 2022 to June 2022

+#### Description

+In the capstone project, my team had the goal of creating a way for less technical people to manage a website's content, while creating a solution that was lighter and faster than modern Content Management Systems like Wordpress.
+The idea was to have something between the ease of use of a CMS and the speed of a Static Site Generator.

+The solution that we came up with was using an Excel spreadsheet as a database, making each sheet a table with a specific data model.
+Then, with a small API that we developed, that data could be injected into some Vue.js templates, creating the website in real time.

+In this project we had to manage ourselves as a team, and I assumed a role of managing the tasks each member would do, creating a sort-of-Agile methodology more adapted to our needs.
+In the end I learned a lot about Front-End development with Vue.js, and became even more amazed with this field.
+It was also fun to create something that might really be used in the future, and had such a simple but effective solution.

+#### Technologies used

+- Vue.js - Framwork used for developing the front-end of the application and injecting the data.
+- TailwindCSS - Styling framework that helped to create a responsive design for the website
+- Typescript - Language chosen to create the API and used throghout the project for enforcing type-safety everywhere
+- Excel - System used as storage for the website, with easy access to less technical people, but with really powerful features

 ## Personal - Installing and Configuring Arch Linux